Frederick Roof RepairServing Frederick and Montgomery County, MD

 2 Did the company send a salesman or the owner himself?

-3 Will the owner be present during the course of the work to be performed?
+3 Will the owner be present at all during the course of the work to be performed?

-4 Did the company offer you a 10 year “labor” warranty vs. a lesser warranty and or an extended warranty offered by the shingle manufacturer?
+4 Did the company offer you a 10 year “labor” warranty and or an extended warranty offered by the shingle manufacturer versus some lesser warranty?

 5 Did the roofer state the work could be done in a reasonable amount of time?
 If it will take more than one day, what is his plan to make the roof “watertight” overnight?

-6 Did the roofer promise and sign to such that he would not leave your job part way through to begin other work?
+6 Did the roofer promise that he would not leave your job part way through to begin other work?

 7 Did the roofer explain each part of the system he planned to install ( what it is for, and why he suggested what he did)?